infinition/bjorn-detector/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] My changes generate no new warnings.
 - [ ] I have added tests that prove my fix is effective or that my feature works.
 - [ ] New and existing unit tests pass locally with my changes.
-- [ ] My changes need corresponding changes to documentation.
+- [ ] My changes need corresponding changes to documentation @JuanVilla424.

 --